jclxx/xero-helloworld-php/README.md

     https://api.xero.com/oauth/Authorize?oauth_token=*TOKEN*

-Paste into browser, grant access, see numeric validation code:
+Paste into browser, grant access to Demo Company (DO NOT USE REAL COMPANY).
+See numeric validation code:

     code from xero: [type validation code here]